arduino/docs-content/content/arduino-cloud/01.getting-started/08.arduino-iot-api/arduino-iot-api.md

 author: 'Karl Söderby'
 ---

-The [Arduino IoT Cloud API](https://www.arduino.cc/reference/en/iot/api/) can be accessed through a set of endpoints to manage **Devices, Things, Properties** and more.
+The [Arduino IoT Cloud REST API](https://www.arduino.cc/reference/en/iot/api/) can be accessed through a set of endpoints to manage **Devices, Things, Properties** and more.
 It can be accessed via any HTTP client, and is supported by JavaScript, Python and Golang clients.

 In this article you will find some useful examples to get started with the Arduino IoT Cloud API, and an understanding of what the API offers.